0xworks/Hazel/README.md

 # Hazel
-Private copy of cherno/Hazel for me to mess about with it
+Private copy of (and completely independent from) cherno/Hazel for me to mess about with it